Creta5164/fmod-rmmv/README.md

 [Bank assets](#53-bank-assets),
 and [GUIDs js path](#54-guids-js-path) in this section.

+Make the map as large as possible (75x75 or larger) so that you can clearly determine the direction and location of the sounds.

+The space in Celeste is larger than in RPG Maker.
+(Celeste uses 8 units per tile, so larger than 1 unit per tile in RPG Maker)

-You can check directly at the examples based on this setup in the [Basic Usage](#6-basic-usage) section after this section.
+Now you can check directly at the examples based on this setup in the [Basic Usage](#6-basic-usage) section after this section.

 # [5.](#table-of-content) Plugin options